BUJINKAN BRISBANE NINJUTSU : SHINKEN DOJO

 Do you sell equipment and / or uniforms?

-I recommend Queensland Martial Arts Supplies in Spring Hill.
-Or RMR at Mt Gravatt
+A gi can be purchased from either Queensland Martial Arts Supplies in Spring Hill.
+Or RMR at Mt Gravatt.

 What is the Bujinkan ranking system?